Chemotherapy is used to kill cancer cells in people with cancer.

 - To prepare you for other treatments.
 Chemotherapy can be used to shrink a tumor so that other treatments, such as radiation and surgery, are possible.
 Doctors call this neoadjuvant therapy.

 - To ease signs and symptoms.
 Chemotherapy may help relieve signs and symptoms of cancer by killing some of the cancer cells.
-This is called palliative chemotherapy.
+Doctors call this palliative chemotherapy.

 Chemotherapy for conditions other than cancer